basemkhirat/dot-platform/readme.md

 Example:

-The plugin file with folder name "products" will be ProductsPlugin.php and the plugin file with folder name "featured_products" will be FeaturedProductsPlugin.php.
+ - The plugin file with folder name "products" will be ProductsPlugin.php and the plugin file with folder name "featured_products" will be FeaturedProductsPlugin.php.

-The plugin Class is the same as plugin file name.
+The plugin Class name is the same as plugin file name.

 ####A sample "products" plugin

  	<?php